wcjochem/moter/README.md

 The `moter` package is currently a proof-of-concept and experimental package.
-The code is implementing an algorithm in `R` to create vornoi polygons around building footprints.
+The code is implementing an algorithm in `R` to create voronoi polygons around building footprints.
 The generated polygons efficiently partition a study area space and can be used as zones for calculating urban morphometrics from building shapes.
 The morphological tessellation (MT) was described by [Fleischmann et al.